chuongmep/bim42.github.io/_posts/2015-05-30-log-spatial-coordination.md

   - Pretty Pictures
   - Visualization
 ---
 Finding and solving issues is at the heart of the spatial coordination process.
-But since we don&#8217;t know in advance how many issues we will have to find and solve, it is difficult to measure the result of our efforts.
+But since we don't know in advance how many issues we will have to find and solve, it is difficult to measure the result of our efforts.

 [Case](http://case-inc.com) recently presented a [very interesting solution](http://collectivebim.com/visualizing-aec-bim-coordination-jira-tableau/) for this problem.
 Using [Jira](https://www.atlassian.com/software/jira), an issue tracking product used in the software industry, they were able to keep track of every problems found during the design phase, and display them thought nice visualizations.